Mindblowing Points, Great Value, Ethereal Texture

 And then there's today's issue.

 Should a wine selling for less than $15 be allowed to garner a 97 point score?!?

 In our experience, when a wine soared above 90 points the criteria for judging its quality historically ramped up enormously.
 The difference between a 92 and a 95 point wine was vast.
-And at 95 points, the wine should be serious, expensive and most likely red.
-If we had to bet on it, the wine would also likely be from France, Italy or Napa Valley.
+And at 95 points, the wine would be serious, expensive and most likely red.
+If we had to bet money on it, the wine would also be from France, Italy or Napa Valley.
 Sorry, that's just the way it is.

 We simply cannot wrap our heads around this one, so we want you to be the judge.